p-wegner/coding-aider/README.md

 To utilize this plugin, you

-- must have a functional Aider installation
+- must have a functional Aider installation (version 0.61.0 or higher)
 - or be able to run docker containers

 Additionally API keys for the LLM Providers you intend to use are required.